7 Asset Protection Strategy Tips

 Tip #1: Set up your business for protection.

-While most of us go into business to grow our personal wealth over time, leaving our personal wealth at risk while doing so is unnecessary and easily avoidable.
+While most of us go into business to grow our personal assets over time, leaving our personal assets at risk while doing so is unnecessary and easily avoidable.

 - Get away from sole proprietorship – leaving your personal and business entities together puts all your assets in both at risk.